Keep-Calm-And-Code/Island/README.md

 How to play:
 ------------

-Use the number pad with NumLock on to move the active cell.
+Use the number pad with NumLock on to move the active cell. e.g. 6 moves the active cell right, 1 moves the active cell down and to the left.

 Press the first letter of an action to perform it.
 If an action has a cost and you can afford it, it will be prefixed with * e.g. to build a S)awmill, press 's'.
 You can skip to the Next W)eek to just gain income.